cssnr/playdrift-extension/README.md

 - Play Audio on New Chat Message
 - Play Chat Message as Audio (TTS)
 - Auto Update Options on Room Creation
+- Chat Notifications on Player Leaving an Active Game
-- Auto Kick Users Below X Win Rate Percentage
+- Auto Kick Users Below Set Win Rate Percentage
 - Ban User Feature that Automatically Kicks User in Future
 - Send Customizable Message on Game Start and Stats at End
 - Close Profiles by Clicking Anywhere Outside the Profile